Carlo Gambino: Castellammarese War and The Commission

 With Masseria gone, Maranzano reorganized the Italian gangs of New York into Five Families headed by Luciano, Joe Profaci, Tommy Gagliano, Vincent Mangano and himself.
 He called a meeting of crime bosses in Wappingers Falls, New York, where he declared himself capo di tutti capi ("boss of all bosses").
 Maranzano also whittled down the rival families' rackets in favor of his own.
 Luciano appeared to accept these changes but was merely biding his time before removing Maranzano.
 Although Maranzano was slightly more forward-thinking than Masseria, Luciano had come to believe that he was even more greedy and power-hungry than Masseria had been.

 By September 1931, Maranzano, realizing the threat Luciano posed, hired Irish hitman Vincent "Mad Dog" Coll to eliminate him.
 However, Tommy Lucchese alerted Luciano that he was marked for death.
-On September 10, Maranzano summoned Luciano, Vito Genovese and Frank Costello to his office at 230 Park Avenue in Manhattan, where Maranzano was killed.
+On September 10, Maranzano summoned Luciano, Vito Genovese and Frank Costello to his office at 230 Park Avenue in Manhattan.
+Rather than show up to be killed, they sent a team of hitmen posing as government agents who murdered Maranzano instead.

-Later in 1931, Luciano called a meeting in Chicago with various bosses, where he proposed the creation of a governing body for organized crime that would later evolve into The Commission.
+Later in 1931, Luciano called a meeting in Chicago with various bosses, where he proposed the creation of a governing body for organized crime that would later evolve into the Commission.
 Designed to settle all disputes and decide which families controlled which territories, the Commission has been called Luciano's greatest innovation.
 His goals with the Commission were to quietly maintain his own power over all the families, and to prevent future gang wars; the bosses approved the idea of the Commission.

 Mangano family

 After Masseria's death, Gambino and his cousins became soldiers in the family headed by Mangano.
+Gambino was arrested in 1937 for tax evasion related to operating a million-gallon distillery in Philadelphia.
+He served twenty-two months in prison at the United States Penitentiary in Lewisburg, Pennsylvania, the only period in his long criminal career during which he was incarcerated.

 Despite being a mob power in his own right, Albert Anastasia was nominally the underboss of the Mangano family.
 During his twenty-year rule, Mangano had resented Anastasia's close ties to Luciano and Costello, particularly the fact that they had obtained Anastasia's services without first seeking Mangano's permission.
 This and other business disputes led to heated, almost physical fights between the two mobsters.

-Gambino was arrested in 1937 for tax evasion related to operating a million-gallon distillery in Philadelphia.
-He served twenty-two months in prison at the United States Penitentiary in Lewisburg, Pennsylvania, the only period in his long criminal career during which he was incarcerated.

 In 1951, Mangano and his brother Philip were murdered, reportedly on the orders of Anastasia.
 Philip's body was found near Sheepshead Bay, Brooklyn, on April 19, 1951.
 Vincent's body was never found and he was declared dead by the Surrogate's Court in Brooklyn on October 30, 1961, ten years after he had disappeared.
+Anastasia succeeded Mangano as head of his crime family with the support of Costello, who had risen to leadership of the Luciano family after Genovese fled to Italy to avoid criminal charges and held on to that position after Genovese's return.